Getting Started with Workflows

 For example: We have a trigger called "Call Status" which will trigger for all call types - but this is not desirable - we need to add a trigger filter.
 So we add one here to trigger for only Incoming Calls and only a specific number.
 This created the exact circumstances we need to trigger for only inbound calls received to our main line.

-3. Add Actions
+Step 3: Add Workflow Actions

 Utilizing actions you can create, modify, move, and/or duplicate information contained inside HighLevel.
 For example, sending an SMS or Email.
 Or updating a contact or contact field, and much more.
 Select "Add Action," to open the pop-out action menu with a complete list of actions you can perform.